juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 set All to Dark mode,
-Disable Automatic updates in msconfig for Browsers. because old hardware is very limited, RAM, CPU, SSD, also Disable "BitLocker" ssd/hdd Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway.
+Disable Automatic updates in msconfig for Browsers. disable most startup items in TaskManager. because old hardware is very limited: RAM, CPU, SSD. also Disable "BitLocker" ssd/hdd Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway.